SpenceKonde/DxCore/megaavr/extras/Ref_Analog.md

 // but it was close enough to okay that I released it without realizing it was my bad.

 // ******* For both *******
-int returned_default = analogClockSpeed(-1); // reset to default value, around 1000 - 1500 kHz for Dx and around 2500 for Ex.
+int returned_default = analogClockSpeed(-1); // reset to default value, around 1000 - 1500 kHz for Dx or 0/1-series tiny, and around 2500 for Ex or 2-series tiny.

 Serial.println(returned_default);  // will print the same as the first line, assuming you hadn't changed it prior to these lines.
 ```